smeredith/dotfiles/README.md

 2. Change to repo root.
 3. `./install.sh` will create symlinks to the files in here.

+## Github CodeSpaces

+Codespaces can automatically pull your dotfiles repo and run a setup script.
+See [documentation](https://docs.github.com/en/codespaces/setting-your-user-preferences/personalizing-github-codespaces-for-your-account).

 ## Neovim notes

 - To install Neovim: